lfaoro/swap/README.md

 - **Commission**: A commission is charged on each transaction facilitated through the Platform, solely for the use of the interface.
 This does not imply involvement in the actual transfer of tokens.

-- **Regulatory Changes**: The regulatory environment for cryptocurrencies is rapidly evolving, particularly with the implementation of the EU's MiCA regulation.
+- **Regulatory Changes**: The regulatory environment for cryptocurrencies is rapidly evolving, particularly with the implementation of the EU MiCA regulation.
 I will attempt to adapt to these changes, but cannot guarantee uninterrupted service or that all aspects of the service will remain compliant under new regulations.

-- **Indemnification**: By using this Platform, you agree to indemnify, defend, and hold harmless Leonardo Faoro from and against any claims, liabilities, damages, losses, and expenses, including legal fees, arising from your use of the services or your violation of this disclaimer.
+- **Indemnification**: By using this Platform, you agree to indemnify, defend, and hold harmless all developers of this project from and against any claims, liabilities, damages, losses, and expenses, including legal fees, arising from your use of the services or your violation of this disclaimer.

 - **Use at Your Own Risk**: All users engage with the Platform at their own risk.